omerasafbalikci/spring-boot-cash-register-project/README.md

-# Market Checkout Project
+# Cash Register Project

-This project is a Spring Boot based microservice project that provides market checkout functionality.
+This project is a Spring Boot based microservice project that provides cash register functionality.
 Each microservice undertakes specific tasks and these services come together to form a complete system.

 ## Technologies used: